cloudbitvps/developers.scalingo.com/markdown/apps.md

 ### Parameters

 * `scope`: Array of containers you want to restart.
-  * If empty or nil: restart everything
+  * If empty or null: restart everything
   * Should fit the container types of the application: `["web", "worker"]` or `["web-1"]`

 ||| col |||